Spain

 Immigration pathways

-Spain has immigration options for digital nomads, retirees, and skilled workers (see below).
+Spain has immigration options for digital nomads, entrepreneurs, retirees, and skilled workers (see below).

-Spain's aging population is causing a high demand for labor, even leading the government to give amnesty/regularization for immigrants who arrived before Dec 31, 2024[4].
+Spain's aging population is causing a high demand for labor and the ruling Socialist Party has been promoting immigration to close this gap.
+Recently, the government has even given amnesty/regularization for undocumented immigrants who arrived before Dec 31, 2024[4].

 English Language